Pweidemueller/fullRankMatrix/README.md

 We developed `fullRankMatrix` primarily for one-hot encoded design matrices used in linear models.
 In our case, we were faced with a 1-hot encoded design matrix, that had a lot of linearly dependent columns.
-This happened when modelling a lot of interaction terms.
+This happened when modeling a lot of interaction terms.
 Since fitting a linear model on a design matrix with linearly dependent columns will produce results that can lead to misleading interpretation (s. example below), we decided to develop a package that will help with identifying